2014–15 FA Cup: Fifth round proper

-Sixth Round Proper
+Sixth round proper

-The Sixth Round draw took place on 16 February 2015 at 19:35 on BBC One, and the regular matches were played between 7 and 9 March.
+The sixth round draw took place on 16 February 2015 at 19:35 on BBC One, and the regular matches were played between 7 and 9 March.
 The lowest ranked side in this round were Bradford City (who competed at level 3 of English football).

 Semi-finals

 The semi-final draw took place on 9 March 2015 at approximately 21:45, at Old Trafford, Manchester, and was broadcast on BBC One after the match between Manchester United and Arsenal.
 In the draw, title holders Arsenal drew Reading, while Aston Villa drew Liverpool.
 The matches were played at Wembley Stadium on 18 and 19 April 2015.
 The lowest ranked side in this round were Reading (who competed at level 2 of English football).